nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 ```

 ## Updating your cloned nicotine-plus
-If you want to update to the latest version of nicotine-plus proceed like this:
+If you want to update to the latest version of Nicotine+, proceed like this:
 ```
 $ cd nicotine-plus
 $ git pull